How Long Does it Take to Build an E-Commerce Website?

-4. Next, all the “back-end” development can occur, which means laying the foundation for your website and handling all the technical aspects to ensure your online store can run.
+- Back-end Development.
+The web developer lays the foundation for your e-commerce website and handling all the technical aspects to ensure your online store can run.

-5. Then comes the fun part — the “front-end.”
+- Front-end Development.
 Front-end software developers use HTML and other web-based programming languages to build your store’s front.

-6. Content creation needs to occur next, including creating all of your website pages, crafting your product descriptions, and uploading images of your products.
+- Content Creation.
+The team will begin creating all of your website pages, crafting your product descriptions, and uploading images of your products.

 You’ll also need to add SEO features to optimize your site.
 Adding SEO elements based on keywords and meta descriptions to your e-commerce storefront can help it rank higher on popular search engines like Amazon or Google.

-7. Prior to your launch, perform user-experience testing.
-Make sure the site is user-friendly and fully functional.
+- User-experience testing.
+Prior to your launch, you’ll need to make sure the site is user-friendly and fully functional.
 Know that the testing you need to perform at this stage will vary based on what stage of the software development cycle you are in.